Brooklyn Electrocution Injury Attorney

 been electrocuted due to another person’s negligence, you should

-contact a NYC electrocution attorney as soon as possible.
+contact a Brooklyn electrocution attorney as soon as possible.

 When the human body comes in contact with an electric source, the current